See how MarketXLS helps you take advantage in the markets.

 The probability that the stock price will be at or above the strike price when the option expires is calculated by the part below.

 The future value of the stock if, and only if, the stock price is above the strike price at expiration is calculated as shown below

 Options trading gives you great advantages over trading any other kind of financial instruments.
 However, with the leverage that the options provide also comes with risks.
-Use MarketXLS templates along with your own Excel calculations and real-time options data to get the advantage in the markets.
+Use MarketXLS Option Templates along with your own Excel calculations and real-time options data to get the advantage in the markets.

 The Black Scholes Option model tries to calculate the fair value of the Option Contract.